 For further information please visit the SA Health website

 To register your cooling water and warm water system with Council, please utilise the forms below:

 Cooling Water-Warm Water System Registration Form (148 kb)

 Cooling Water System Plant Identification Form pdf (104 kb)

 Warm Water System Plant Identification Form (100 kb)

 De-Commissioning or Removal of High Risk Manufactured Water System Form (953 kb)

-If you have any queries in relation to the regulations or require additional informtion, please contact the City of Charles Sturt's Environmental Health Deparmtnet on 8408 1111 or the Department of Health's Enviromental Services Bracnch on 8226 7100.
+If you have any queries in relation to the regulations or require additional informtion, please contact the City of Charles Sturt's Environmental Health Department on 8408 1111 or the Department of Health's Enviromental Services Branch on 8226 7100.